 Member States shall ensure that parties facing difficulties related to the licensing of rights when seeking to conclude an agreement for the purpose of making available audiovisual works on videoon-demand services, may rely on the assistance of an impartial body or of mediators.
-The body or mediators shall provide assistance to the parties with their negotiations and help them reach agreements, including, where appropriate, by submitting proposals to the parties.
+The impartial body created or designated by the Member State for the purpose of this Article or mediators shall provide assistance to the parties with their negotiation and help them reach agreements, including, where appropriate, by submitting proposals to the parties.